Strip Tease (novel): Plot

 During a late-night bachelor party at the Eager Beaver, a strip club in Fort Lauderdale, Florida, drunken groom-to-be Paul Guber climbs on stage and grabs Erin Grant, one of the dancers.
 Before the club's bouncer can act, Paul is attacked with a champagne bottle by another customer.
 The attacker turns out to be Congressman David Lane Dilbeck, an incorrigible (yet secret) patron of adult establishments.
-Political fixer Malcolm Moldowsky, representing Dilbeck's legislative patrons in Florida's sugar cane industry, is furious at Dilbeck's stupidity since he is in the middle of a re-election campaign.
+Political fixer Malcolm Moldowsky, representing Dilbeck's legislative patrons in Florida's sugarcane industry, is furious at Dilbeck's stupidity since he is in the middle of a tough re-election campaign.

-Erin, a single mother engaged in a custody legal fight with her ex-husband Darrell, was fired from her job as a secretary for the FBI after he was arrested for grand larceny.
-The legal costs of her divorce impelled Erin to take up erotic dancing as a career.
-Ironically, her occupation has given the judge a prejudiced view of her, while Darrell's criminal record has been expunged after he has agreed to become an informant for the police.
+Erin, a single mother engaged in a custody fight with her ex-husband Darrell, was fired from her job as a secretary for the FBI after he was arrested for grand larceny.
+The legal costs of her divorce impelled a desperate Erin to take up exotic dancing as a career.
+Ironically, Erin's new occupation has given the judge a prejudiced view of her, while Darrell's criminal record has been expunged due to his work as an informant for the police.
 As a result, Darrell has been given custody of their daughter Angela, and Erin desperately needs even more money to reverse the court decision.

 One of Erin's lovestruck fans, a bookish man named Jerry Killian, recognizes Dilbeck from the club and tries to blackmail him into influencing the judge in Erin's favor.
-But when the judge proves resistant to Dilbeck's probing, Moldowsky decides the only way to safeguard Dilbeck is to have Jerry murdered.
-His body is found floating in the Clark Fork River in Montana – by Miami homicide detective Al Garcia, on vacation with his family.
+But when the judge proves resistant to Dilbeck's probing, Moldowsky arranges for Jerry's murder so as to avoid attracting any more negative attention to his client.
+The body is found floating in a river in Montana by Miami homicide detective Al Garcia, on vacation with his family.